Mr. & Mrs. Sadachari

-Mr. and Mrs. Sadachari is a 2016 Indian Marathi language action romance film, directed by Ashish Wagh and produced by Utpal Acharya and Ashish Wagh under the banner Indian Films Studio.
+Mr. & Mrs. Sadachari is a 2016 Indian Marathi language action romance film, directed by Ashish Wagh and produced by Utpal Acharya and Ashish Wagh under the banner Indian Films Studio.
 The film released on 19 February 2016 across Maharashtra.
 It stars Vaibbhav Tatwawdi and Prarthana Behere in lead roles.
 The hit pair is brought together again after Coffee Ani Barach Kahi.
-The movie is an official remake of the Kannada Blockbuster film Mr. and Mrs. Ramachari.
+The movie is an official remake of the Kannada film Mr & Mrs Ramachari.